dccartagena/dccartagena.github.io/_supervision_proposals/2025-kalmanet.md

 One of the main drawbacks of the KF is its reliance on the assumption of a known linear Gaussian **model** in the system.
 Although it is possible to extend the filter to the non-linear case [2, 3, 4] or apply the same methodology to non-Gaussian variables [5], this assumption remains quite restrictive.
 In recent decades, there has been a growing emphasis on developing hybrid filters that leverage the theoretical guarantees of the KF with the data-driven flexibility of machine learning models, particularly deep learning approaches [6, 7].

-Thus, in this project, we aim to explore and evaluate the capabilities of an hybryd model known as the KalmanNet proposed in [8, 9],
+Thus, in this project, we aim to explore and evaluate the capabilities of a hybrid model known as KalmanNet, proposed in [8, 9].
+This model preserves the model assumption while introducing an adaptive internal architecture based on recurrent neural networks.
+The evaluation will focus on target applications such as time series estimation with partial information and object tracking.
+Additionally, we will emphasize explainability, hardware performance, and system accuracy.

 <div style="text-align: center;">
     <img src="/images/kalmannet.png"